Benchmark based scoreboards for business performance management.

 Business performance management suggests a degree of control rarely achieved.
-If you had certainty about a specific organisation's ability to take advantage of a defined market opportunity, it would be much easier to profitability and cashflow.
-This is the benefit that is available to those who pay attention to benchmarking.
+If you have certainty about ability to take advantage of a defined market opportunity, it is much easier to predict revenue, profit and cashflow.

-Business Benchmarking on a basic level involves collection and comparison of data.
+This benefit is available to those who have a business benchmark.
+Business benchmarking on a basic level involves collection and comparison of data.
 Simply comparing this year's monthly or quarterly sales numbers with last years equivalents is a form of benchmarking.

 Comparing turnover or profit per employee with a competitor's numbers is the same thing.
 Doing so on a casual or annual basis using macro measures is of value however, such broad measures reviewed at long intervals lack influence over the micro habits, practices, and decisions that impact short term improvement.